Follow the Evidence Wherever It Leads

 The implication is clear: The existence of this “God of the gaps” is becoming increasingly unnecessary and unlikely over time.

-Meanwhile, Dr. Karin Öberg, a professor of astronomy at Harvard University who converted from atheism to Catholicism in adulthood (as I did), declared in an interview:
+Meanwhile, Dr. Karin Öberg, a professor of astronomy at Harvard University who converted from agnosticism to Catholicism in adulthood (as I did), declared in an interview:

 The world that we know today… is much more suggestive of a creator than, I think, the universe that people thought they were living in 100 years ago.